 As a full-time writer juggling multiple projects across international time zones, I’m all too aware of the importance of staying focused and alert while racing toward a deadline.
 Caffeine just doesn’t cut it for me as a way to stay focused — it makes me far too jittery to concentrate and be effective.
-As such, I’ve used a variety of other natural interventions over the years to support attention and mental performance, especially during times of acute stress.
+As such, and rather than turning to drugs like Adderall, I’ve used a variety of other natural interventions over the years to support attention and mental performance, especially during times of acute stress.

-But before we get into these natural ways of improving focus, we know that many people may have landed at this page because they may be on medication from their doctor, like Adderall, to help with their cognitive function.
-We’ll go into a little bit about what Adderall is and what it does, its side effects, below.
+But before we get into these natural ways of improving focus, we know that many people may have landed at this page because they may be on medication to help improve focus.
+Of these pharmaceuticals, Adderall is among the most popular, and unfortunately is often used recreationally without a prescription.
+We’ll go into a little bit about what Adderall is, what it does, its side effects, and some natural Adderall alternatives to consider below.

 What is Adderall?
 Is it dangerous?

-Adderall is a highly-addictive prescription stimulant that’s used to treat ADHD (attention deficit hyperactivity disorder) and narcolepsy.
+Adderall is a highly addictive prescription stimulant that’s used to treat ADHD (attention deficit hyperactivity disorder) and narcolepsy.
 It’s a brand name that is a combination of amphetamine and dextroamphetamine, meant to help increase your focus and improve behavior.
-Adderall works by stimulating the central nervous system, increasing synaptic concentration of dopamine and norepinephrine in the brain, blocking the reabsorption of a neurotransmitter.
-(R)
+Adderall works by stimulating the central nervous system, increasing synaptic concentration of dopamine and norepinephrine in the brain, blocking the reabsorption of a neurotransmitter.1

 Some people may be allergic to Adderall, and it may be dangerous to take with other drugs or herbal supplements.
 Some side effects may include nervousness and headache to more severe ones, including depression, hallucinating, and aggressive or hostile behavior.

 While some proponents of Adderall claim it as safe, those are some pretty risk side effects — and it’s all too easy to misuse a prescription drug.
-Misuse of stimulants like Adderall can cause “psychosis, myocardial infarction, cardiomyopathy, and even sudden death” (R), and they may not be safe at all for families with a history of cardiovascular issues.
-(R)
+Misuse of stimulants like Adderall can cause “psychosis, myocardial infarction, cardiomyopathy, and even sudden death,” and they may not be safe at all for families with a history of cardiovascular issues.23

 That said, untreated ADHD has dangers on its own.
 Between 5-11% of the U.S. population has ADHD, with symptoms lasting into adulthood.
-But ADHD is often underdiagnosed, misdiagnosed, or undertreated.
-(R)
+But ADHD is often under diagnosed, misdiagnosed, or under treated.4

 The limitations of this post can’t get into every facet of ADHD treatment, but should you be concerned that you or your child have ADHD, work with your doctor for a proper diagnosis and treatment plan.